cf73/humanity/content/collections/pages/inspiration.md

 blueprint: page
 title: Inspiration
 challenge_intro_text: |-
-  Our menu for this feast of inspiration is drawn from all the arts and sciences, all the continents, all the centuries.
+  Our menu for this free-flowing feast of inspiration is drawn from all the arts and sciences, all the continents, all the centuries.

   We searched for the heights of courage and dedication, raw talent perfectly tuned to saving the planet, humor to balance urgency, grace that enlightens humanity, and wisdom to know exactly the right challenge.